 Speciality tours include destinations popularised by Jimmy Buffett, the pirate of partying, and tours of the scenic shooting locations for Disney's "Pirates of the Caribbean" film franchise.

 Book a cruise, climb a waterfall, explore limestone caves where a pirate's treasure might be hidden away or visit historical communities like Bob Marley's home while sampling local rum drinks.

 When visiting Jamaica, the Bob Marley Museum is an essential stop because reggae is king on the island and Marley is the acknowledged king of the musical genre.
 The Kingston home where Marley recorded from 1975 to 1981 ranks as the city's most visited attraction.

+One of the most popular attractions in the Caribbean is Stingray City.
 A visit to Stingray City allows you to swim with stingrays that are accustomed to humans and often wrap their wings over tourists in the waist-high water.

-- Swimming with Sea Turtles
+• Swim with Sea Turtles

 The giant turtles in Barbados are peaceful and impressive, and visitors can snorkel and watch huge turtles glide below their feet.

 Species you can see in the Caribbean ocean include Leatherback, Green, Hawksbill and Loggerheads.
 These gentle creatures are astonishing to see up close and you are more than likely to see these on a boat trip around the islands.

 • Step back in history to the Cuban Time Warp

 Step back into history in Cuba where streets and automobiles remind visitors of the 1950s before the island's communist revolution, and nightclubs offer glimpses of the big-band era's glamour.